allanNAIT/allanNAIT.github.io/comp1017/module2/12-css-selectors/css-selectors.md

+---
+layout: page
-# 12 - CSS Selectors
+title: 12 - CSS Selectors
+---
 The following file is required for this lesson:

 * [demo-css-seelctors.zip](files/demo-css-seelctors.zip)